Travel in Austria

 If you want some Israeli food, you can sit down for lunch at the Neni restaurant, which is considered one of the most beloved restaurants by Austrians (in Israeli terms, it’s hard to compare it to the level of food in Israel).
 The restaurant is located at stall 510.
 Alternatively, you can enjoy fresh and well-prepared fish at the Umar restaurant, which is considered the best fish restaurant in Vienna (stalls 38-39).
 For falafel lovers, there is the option to eat at Dr. Falafel; they have very different hummus spreads.

-The market experience is enhanced on Saturdays when the flea market takes place in the square next to the market.
+On Saturdays, the flea market in the square next to the market enhances the market experience.

 The Market at Night